TomfromBerlin/mothers-little-helpers/helpers/scripts/zramswap/README.md

 ## Description

- If you run a Raspberry Pi a SD card as system drive, you may want to consider to have the swapfile installed in your RAM to reduce write access to the SD card.
+ If you run a Raspberry Pi with a SD card as system drive, you may want to consider to have the swapfile installed in your RAM to reduce write access to the SD card.

 This will extend the life time of your SD card.
 This script installs a compressed RAM drive that is used as a swap drive.